Tristan-dvr/KG_Marketplace/GithubReadme/README.md

 - `NoInteractItemStands`: Interactions with item stands within the zone are disabled.
 - `NoInteractChests`: Interactions with chests within the zone are disabled.
 - `NoInteractDoors`: Interactions with doors within the zone are disabled.
-- `NoStructureSupport`: Structures within the zone do not provide support for other structures.
+- `NoStructureSupport`: Structures within the zone do not get damaged if they are not supported.
 - `NoInteractPortals`: Interactions with portals within the zone are disabled.
 - `CustomPaint`: The zone has custom paint applied to it.
-- `LimitZoneHeight`: The height within the zone is limited, preventing players from reaching extreme heights.
+- `LimitZoneHeight`: The minimum height of the zone is limited.
 - `NoItemLoss`: Players do not lose items upon death within the zone.
 - `SnowMask`: A snow mask effect is applied within the zone.
 - `NoMist`: Mist weather effects are disabled within the zone.